 See these little beauties??
 They’re just one rise away from being this.

-You should try them in this Winter Kale Salad with Pomegranate and Blue Cheese or Autumn Kale Salad with Honeycrisp and Cheddar.
-Pretty much if there’s any sort of seasonal salad, clearly I’m finding a reason to make this Honey Wheat Brown Bread into croutons for it.
+You should try them in this kale salad with pomegranate and blue cheese or autumn salad with apples and cheddar.
+Pretty much if there’s any sort of seasonal salad, clearly I’m finding a reason to make this honey wheat brown bread into croutons for it.
 You should join me.
+If making this bread to go along with dinner, comfort food classic pot roast or lemony chicken thighs are a welcome sight on the dinner table.

-If you’re making this bread to go with dinner or for croutons be sure to tell me about it in the comments!
+If you’re making this bread to go with dinner or for croutons be sure to tell me about it in the comments and leave a rating below.
 Tag #hungerthirstplay on all your tasty Instagram photos!Print

 Honey Wheat Brown Bread is sweet, tender wheat bread with subtle taste of honey and molasses.